TypicalModMaker/protect-your-minecraft-network/README.md

 #### &nbsp;1.1 Choosing the best reverse proxy
 &nbsp;&nbsp;There are plenty of reverse proxies available on the internet, most popular ones are: [TCPSHIELD](https://tcpshield.com/), [Infi ninity Filter](https://www.infinity-filter.com/) and [MC SHIELD](https://mcshield.com/).\
 &nbsp;\
-&nbsp;&nbsp;I recommend using [EnkiProtect](https://enkiprotect.info/), Its not popular, but its very powerful.
+&nbsp;&nbsp;I recommend using [NeoProtect](https://neoprotect.net/), Its very powerful.
 It also has alot of features like AntiBot, AntiVPN and **unlimited traffic!** This is probably the best option you could pick.
-Check the site for more info.
+Check their site for more info.
 ### 2. UUID Spoofing:
 #### &nbsp;&nbsp;&nbsp;2.1.
 What is UUID Spoofing?
 &nbsp;&nbsp;UUID spoofing was first discovered in early 2013, and is now a well-known Bungeecord design flaw - mainly abused to grief servers.
 This exploit is one of the most used methods to gain administrator privileges on vulnerable Minecraft servers.